emrgnt-cmplxty/automata/automata/docs/core/agent/automata_agent_conversation_database.rst

-AutomataAgentConversationDatabase
+AgentConversationDatabase
 =================================

-``AutomataAgentConversationDatabase`` is a class that provides a database for managing the conversations of Automata providers.
+``AgentConversationDatabase`` is a class that provides a database for managing the conversations of Automata providers.
 It allows for storing, retrieving, and managing messages in a conversation, with the ability to access all messages for a specific session.
 The class